Get the story

 With relatively long, narrow, sharp blades, these ambidextrous, take-apart shears were nimble and made nice smooth cuts on all foods.
 Lots of tiny microserrations on the anvil blade edge helped ensure a secure grip on slippery foods.
 And its plastic finger bows were comfortable for hands of all sizes.
 But because they were the lightest shears in our testing, with a fairly loose level of tension between the blades, some testers found them to be less powerful than our winner; a wider blade angle contributed to a slightly less keen-feeling edge.

-With a cutter blade sharpened to a relatively acute 40-degree angle and an anvil blade with lots of tiny microserrations, these ambidextrous, take-apart shears did a great job of gripping and cutting all foods.
+With a cutter blade sharpened to a knife-like 20 degrees and an anvil blade with lots of tiny microserrations, these ambidextrous, take-apart shears did a great job of gripping and cutting all foods.
 They were long enough, although the blades were a little wider than our top choice, sacrificing some agility; high tension between the blades made them harder to open and close repeatedly.
 Testers liked the grippy plastic finger bows, but some found them to be too large, making it tricky for smaller hands to find their position.

 These ambidextrous, take-apart shears had comfortable handles and a nice level of tension, making them great for lighter tasks.
 But the blades, which were shorter than those of most other models, slipped around on chicken parts and rosemary and took more strokes to cut around the perimeter of a parchment round.
 Also, because the blades were wider, they were less agile when maneuvering around a head of cauliflower.